 I watched the 2013 NBA Championship parade paying particular attention to player interviews.
-Dwayne Wade talked about how having a great support system – family and teammates who believe in him – helped him overcome injuries during the playoffs.
-And, that’s when it hit me.
-Even three time NBA champions need people who believe in them.
+Dwyane Wade talked about how having a great support system – family and teammates who believe in him – helped him overcome injuries during the playoffs.
+And, that’s when it hit me: even three time NBA champions need people who believe in them.
 We all do.
 It’s because the Heat players believed in themselves – and each other – that they were able to pull off such a miraculous upset.
 They didn’t count themselves out even when the outcome looked bleak.
 A basketball game is not over until the final buzzer blares.

 On the contrary, I’ve received hurtful e-mails from friends I’ve known for years, saying it’s not appropriate to ask people to help pay for my medical bills.
 Their words were condescending and insensitive.
 I was shocked by their lack of support.
 It should not be unreasonable to expect long-time friends to call after having major spinal surgery.
 I am thankful for friends who visited me during my recovery.

 THANK YOU for your donations (frequent flyer miles, money, etc.), love, support (making phone calls, writing e-mails/letters on my behalf, selling copies of my book, etc.) – and most importantly – for believing in me.
 THANK YOU for believing that I deserved to go to the best SDR neurosurgeon, Dr. T.S.
 Park, and encouraging me not settle for less!
 It’s made all the difference in my world!